Genevieveok/Baby-Shower-Taboo/README.md

 ## Deployment to GitHub Pages
 The Baby Shower Taboo Game can be deployed to GitHub Pages for online accessibility.
+Detailed instructions can be found on the [react-gh-pages repo](https://github.com/gitname/react-gh-pages?tab=readme-ov-file#deploying-a-react-app-to-github-pages).

 After cloning the code to your local environment, follow these steps:

 1. Change the "homepage" value in the `package.json` file to your GitHub username:
 ```